DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS.md

 In this pipeline, ALFF calculation can be customized with the following parameters:

+- `compute_falff`: Boolean to enable/disable fALFF computation (default: true)
+  - Enables or disables the calculation of fractional ALFF

+- `compute_malff`: Boolean to enable/disable mALFF computation (default: true)
+  - Enables or disables the calculation of mean-normalized ALFF

+- `compute_rsfa`: Boolean to enable/disable RSFA computation (default: true)
+  - Enables or disables the calculation of Resting State Fluctuation Amplitude

 - `alff_bandpass_low`: Lower frequency bound (default: 0.01 Hz)
   - Typical range: 0.01-0.03 Hz
   - Lower values may include more physiological noise